crcn-archive/paperclipjs.com/lib/pages/index.md

 ## Explicit data bindings

-Paperclip comes with a set of operations that offer you *complete* control over data flow.
+Paperclip comes with a set of operators that give you *complete* control over data flow.
 Define blocks that are unbound, two-way data-bound, or one-way data-bound.

 <!--
 {